tfiers/PkgGraph.jl/docs/src/bg/related-work.md

 PkgGraph does not depend on any of the packages from [JuliaGraphs](https://juliagraphs.org/).

-You can easily convert the list of package dependencies to a type that supports the [graph interface], however.
+However, you can easily convert the list of package dependencies to a type that supports the [graph interface].
 You are then able to use the ecosystem's powerful set of graph analysis tools.

-See [`PkgGraph.depgraph`](@ref) and [`PkgGraph.vertices`](@ref) for how to obtain the graph edges and vertices respectively.
+See [`PkgGraph.depgraph`](@ref) and [`PkgGraph.vertices`](@ref) for how to obtain the graph edges and vertices, respectively.

-See the script [`PkgGraph.jl/test/JuliaGraphs_interop.jl`][gh] for an example, where we analyze the dependency graph of `Tests`:
+For an example of using Graphs.jl functions on a package dependency DAG, see [`PkgGraph.jl/test/JuliaGraphs_interop.jl`][gh], where we analyze the dependency graph of `Tests`:

 ```@raw html
 <img width=400